Ashmithakur29/Ashmithakur29/README.md

 - 👋 Hi, I’m @Ashmithakur29
-- 👀 I’m interested in looking forward in the feild of Computer Science
+- 👀 I’m interested in looking forward in the feild of Computer Science with AI & ML
 - 🌱 I’m currently learning Python , Frontend and Web Accessibility
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - anushkathakur2901@gmail.com